dinalzein/pytorch-CycleGAN-and-pix2pix/README.md

 ## Datasets
 We are using the [Plan IGN](https://www.geoportail.gouv.fr) dataset.
-To get the text annotated dataset, we evaluated [TESTER](https://github.com/mlpc-ucsd/TESTR) using the [TotalText pre-trained model](https://ucsdcloud-my.sharepoint.com/:u:/g/personal/xiz102_ucsd_edu/ESwSFxppsplEiEaUphJB0TABkIKoRvIljkVIazPUNEXI7g?e=Q8zJ0Q) on the Cassini dataset.
+To get the text annotations, we evaluated [TESTER](https://github.com/mlpc-ucsd/TESTR) using the [TotalText pre-trained model](https://ucsdcloud-my.sharepoint.com/:u:/g/personal/xiz102_ucsd_edu/ESwSFxppsplEiEaUphJB0TABkIKoRvIljkVIazPUNEXI7g?e=Q8zJ0Q) on the Plan IGN dataset.
 For more information on how to evaluate [TESTR](https://github.com/mlpc-ucsd/TESTR), please refer to the [README](https://github.com/mlpc-ucsd/TESTR/blob/main/README.md).

-Extract text annotated Plan IGN under [datasets](./datasets) and make sure you organize it as follows:
+Extract Plan IGN dataset with its annotations (annotations are only for train and validation splits) under [datasets](./datasets) and make sure you organize it as follows:

 ```
 - datasets